benjymous/annotations/sandman/sandman.19.md

 Charles Boyce, _Shakespeare A to Z_ (New York: Facts on File, 1990).
 	Ian Lance Taylor (ian@airs.com) did some research into the order of Shakespeare's early plays.
+   <toth@puli.bke.hu> provided more info on Wendel
+   Ralf Hildebrandt added more details